-The course consists of two hour and 15 minute weekly live class sessions.
-These sessions provide an interactive forum for discussion of key case material, as well as an opportunity to enjoy guest lectures.
+The course consists of two 90 minute weekly live class sessions.
+These sessions provide an interactive forum for discussion of key concepts, case material, applications to practice, and guest lectures.
 The Canvas module pages provide more specifics about the material that should be completed before each live session.
-To minimize Zoom fatigue, we'll take a 15 minute break in the middle of each session.